ibm-cloud-docs/openwhisk/openwhisk_webactions.md

   }
 }
 ```
+{: codeblock}

 OpenWhisk uses the [Akka Http](http://doc.akka.io/docs/akka-http/current/scala/http/) framework to [determine](http://doc.akka.io/api/akka-http/10.0.4/akka/http/scaladsl/model/MediaTypes$.html) which content types are binary and which are plain text.

 ### Enabling raw HTTP handling

 Raw HTTP Web Actions are enabled through the `--web` flag by using a value of `raw`.
 ```
- wsk action create /guest/demo/hello hello.js --web raw
+bx wsk action create /guest/demo/hello hello.js --web raw
 ```
+{: pre}

 ### Disabling raw HTTP handling

 Disabling raw HTTP can be accomplished by passing a value of `false` or `no` to the `--web` flag.
 ```
- wsk update create /guest/demo/hello hello.js --web false
+bx wsk update create /guest/demo/hello hello.js --web false
 ```
+{: pre}

 ### Decoding binary body content from Base64

 When raw HTTP content is processed, the `__ow_body` content is encoded in Base64 when the request `Content-Type` is binary.
 The following functions demonstrate how to decode the body content in Node, Python, and Swift.
 Simply save a method to a file, create a raw HTTP Web Action that utilizes the saved artifact, and then invoke the Web Action.

 #### Node